natsuhiko/rasqual/README.md

 	/path/to/your/bam/sample3.bam
 	...

 The order of the samples **MUST** be the same as that in the master VCF.
+The chromosome IDs in the master VCF **MUST** also be the same as in those BAM files.
 Before using the script, please make sure the latest tabix (http://www.htslib.org/doc/tabix.html) is installed in your environment.

 Note that, our script doesn't filter out any AS read by means of QC criteria (depth of coverage, mapping quality, etc.).
 You may also want to filter out some reads a priori, using GATK ASEReadCounter (https://www.broadinstitute.org/gatk/gatkdocs/org_broadinstitute_gatk_tools_walkers_rnaseq_ASEReadCounter.php).